This is a story I wrote a long time ago that I re-edited. Hope you enjoy it.

 “Pretty much, Lu.
 He has indulged you for far too long.
 We’re at war.
 You’re never going to change.
 He knows it now.
 It took him awhile, but he got it.
 Competition is over,” as the angel shoved his hands in his coat pocket.

 Outside, the wind and snow blasted through the neighborhood and swirled into a tempest that covered everything in sight.
-The patrons stood silent as the gray sky darkened into a black pool that swallowed the stars.
+The patrons stood silently as the gray sky darkened into a black pool that swallowed the stars.

 Through closed eyes and labored breath, the once mighty angel spoke in a soft whisper, “I am not some child you put in a corner.
 I’ve laid waste to cities, toppled governments…”

 “And we’ve let you do those things because of balance,” roared Darius as the lights inside flickered and sparked, “All living creatures need it.
 The Universe thrives on it.
 But that balance has tipped more in your favor.
 That’s not part of the agreement.

 War is declared until you learn your place in this grand scheme.”

 Lucifer eased back in his chair with the grin of a kid who just saw his teacher naked.
 Clasping his hands together, he placed them behind his head and leaned back as the chair balanced on its hind legs.

 “You never forgave me, did you, Darius?
 You’re still pissed.
 Seriously, It’s been centuries my dear brother.
 You need to get over it.”